 [CookerySearchLinksDiaryArticlesKake]

 Makes 1.5 litres (6.5 cups)

 Make the tea - boil the water and pour it over the teabags.
-Steep for 5 minutes, then remove the teabags and leave the tea to cool.
+Steep for 5 minutes, then remove the teabags and add the sugar.
+Stir well to dissolve the sugar, then leave the tea to cool.

-Mix the tea, sugar syrup and juices together and chill well - best left overnight for the flavours to blend together.
+Once the tea is cool, add the orange and pineapple juices and chill well.
+It's best left overnight for the flavours to blend together.
 I like to keep this in a bottle in the fridge so it can be gently shaken to mix before serving.

+[CookerySearchLinksDiaryArticlesKake]